At Indian Lake Game Birds & Hatchery we specialize in raising juvenile pheasants for release. We are a Commercial Game Farm.

 or call 507-647-3928

-Our mission is to cater to the people that may only be able to buy a limited number of birds at a time but come back repeatedly as well as the person that wants to release hundreds of birds on their property each season.
-It is also our priority to produce the strongest, healthiest and wildest gamebirds available anywhere.
+Our mission is to cater to the people that may only be able to buy a limited number of pheasants at a time but come back repeatedly as well as the person that wants to release hundreds of pheasants on their property each season.
+It is also our priority to produce the strongest, healthiest and wildest pheasants and other gamebirds available anywhere.

 We stand behind everything we provide and offer uncompromising customer service.
-Whether you buy your birds from us or another vendor we are happy to share what we've learned raising gamebirds for over 10 years.
+Whether you buy your birds from us or another vendor we are happy to share what we've learned raising pheasants and other gamebirds for over 11 years.

 Indian Lake Game Birds